Ballwizard/lectures/Drills/Combination/Partner Passes.md

 ### How to do the Partner passes drill

 Partner passes needs to be done with at least 2 people.
-One person stands on
+Both players stand on opposite sides of the key.
+Once the whistle is blown, they both run forward while passing the ball up the court.
+When someon
 ### Difficulty
 - Easy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzMzM3MjFdfQ==
+eyJoaXN0b3J5IjpbNDUyMTEyODM3XX0=
 -->